siangooding/cwi/CWI Sequence Labeller/README.md

 # Complex Word Identification as a Sequence Labelling Task

-This github contains the state-of-the-art complex word identification (CWI) models from Gooding and Kochmar (2019).
+This directory contains the state-of-the-art complex word identification (CWI) model from [Gooding and Kochmar (2019)](https://www.aclweb.org/anthology/P19-1109).

 # Usage